Skip to main content

 • Intake: Create an Action Plan that outlines the different phases of your initial intake and client onboarding process.
 Collect deliverables and information from your client using Supered Editor or external forms.

-• Training: Create Action Plans for the different client trainings that you offer.
+• Training: Create Action Plans for various client trainings that you offer.
 You can assign the training to each individual user and track when they've completed it.

 • Projects: Use Action Plans to track the deliverables and timeline for your projects.
 You can use a standard Action Plan Template for different projects, to streamline the project lifecycle.